akvelon/DnA_accelerators/dataflow/ml/salesforce/README.md

 Model folders:

-* `anomaly_detection` - PyTorch/Sklearn pipeline for detecting anomalies within Amount spent
+* `pytorch/anomaly_detection` - PyTorch/Sklearn pipeline for detecting anomalies within Amount spent
-* `tfx_regression` - TFX-based regression for predicting days of opportunity being open
+* `tfx/regression` - TFX-based regression for predicting days of opportunity being open

 Please refer to these directories for more info.